yousefelassal/quote-cron/README.md

 > Love is never lost.
 If not reciprocated, it will flow back and soften and purify the heart.

 > We are stuck with technology when what we really want is just stuff that works.

+> A friend is a gift you give yourself.